Embodied Lifelong Learning for Task and Motion Planning: The Lifelong Sampler Learning Problem

 Like in the real world, there are no distinct training and evaluation stages.
 Instead, at each time $\problemIdx$, the robot seeks to construct a plan for a new problem $\problemt$.
 We record whether the robot succeeds at the problem within a bounded number of samples $\evalBound$, and how many samples it attempts.
 The robot may use any experience it collects during the planning attempt as training data to improve its models.
 We measure performance as the cumulative number of problems solved within a given number of attempted samples.
 A system that learns efficiently from the data available so far will solve new problems more quickly, gaining even more data from successful plans, in a virtuous cycle.

 One attribute of this formulation is that the agent is never evaluated on any previous problem---after time $\problemIdx$, problem $\problemt$ is never exactly encountered again.
 This departs from existing lifelong learning formulations, which evaluate the agent on previous problems $\problemt[1], \ldots,\problemt[k-1]$ to measure forgetting.
-Yet, avoiding forgetting still contributes to attaining good performance in our formulation.
-Since we evaluate the robot continually on \emph{new} problems, it must generalize from prior experience to perform well.
-If the robot forgets past knowledge and overfits to the latest problems, then it will never grow stronger over the distribution of problems that it may face in the future.
+Yet, avoiding forgetting still contributes to attaining good performance in our setting.
+Since we evaluate the robot continually on \emph{new} problems, it must generalize from prior experience.
+If the robot forgets past knowledge that remains relevant and overfits to the latest problems, then it will never improve over the distribution of problems that it may face in the future.
 Even in nonstationary cases, where later problems differ substantially from earlier ones, retaining knowledge of past instances may improve generalization to future problems; we demonstrate this empirically in Section~\ref{sec:ResultsLifelong2D}.

 In order for the robot to generalize in this fashion, the problem distribution $\taskDistributiont$ must consist of problems that have some common underlying structure, enabling samplers to be shared across problems to serve as the medium through which prior experience informs future planning.